CalARVRCourse/hw2-ar-game/README.md

       * Set target minimum iOS Version to: 11.0
       * Select: Requires ARKit support
       * Set Architecture to: ARM64

+At this point you should be able to build a blank API by pressing File-> Build Settings -> Build

 ## Identifying Planar Surfaces in AR: